astromechza/spiro/README.md

 Some additional template functions are supplied:

-- 'title': capitalise string
+- `title`: capitalise string
-- 'upper': convert string to upper case
+- `upper`: convert string to upper case
-- 'lower': convert string to lower case
+- `lower`: convert string to lower case
-- 'now': return current time object (time.Time)
+- `now`: return current time object (time.Time)
+- `json`: output a structure as json (not indented)
+- `jsonindent`: output a structure as indented json
+- `unescape`: unescape escaped html characters

 The spec file should be in JSON or Yaml form and will be passed to each template invocation.